roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-06 ****** byTheTalkMan© I wanted to be with someone I loved, and not have someone be with me out of obligation.
+I wanted to be with someone I loved, and not have someone be with me out of obligation.
 I waited for Tanya to emerge, and I apologized profusely.
 We eventually separated, and for a while I hoped that would be the end of it.
 I had done something really dumb and I would never do it again.
 I had learned my lesson.
 I hoped I had escaped scot free.
 That was until Tanya came to me after class a few weeks later and said we needed to talk.
 I was filled with dread, knowing what I was about to hear.

  When she told me she was pregnant, I felt like scum.
 I had affected three lives, mine, hers, and our soon to be child, just for one moment of selfish pleasure.
 My dark side had taken over for a few minutes, and that changed my life forever.
 She wasn't exactly happy about the situation, and neither was I, but I comforted her in these emotional moments.
 My guilt forced me to be strong for her, to give her something solid in this unstable time.
 Both of our upbringings made it so neither of us considered any option other than having this child and raising it together.
 My wolfish thoughts had come true.
 Me and Tanya were forced to be together.